Timthreetwelve/WUView/README.md

 ### Windows Update Viewer uses .NET 10
 Self-contained versions are available if .NET 10 isn't installed.
 See the [releases page](https://github.com/Timthreetwelve/WUView/releases).

-### Windows Update Viewer is multilingual!
-Languages are being added as of version 0.5.21.
-Please see [Contribute a Translation](https://github.com/Timthreetwelve/WUView/wiki/Contribute-a-Translation) topic in the Wiki if you would like to contribute a translation.

 ### Download Windows Update Viewer
 You can always download the latest release from the [releases page](https://github.com/Timthreetwelve/WUView/releases).
 Note that "portable" releases are provided as well as the traditional installers.